ryanyun2010/AlgsAVLTree/README.md

 `./target/release/WBT`

-the source code is sortof a mess, sorry about that one.
+the source code is sortof a mess, sorry about that one. lines 1-284 are the actual tree algorithm, the rest are just testing/display stuffs

 my tree is much slower than the rust one, this is expected, considering rust sort is also `O(log(n))` but much more optimized.